 I inserted elastic straps through those holes and glued them in place making sure they are extra secured with glue.
 The strips will hold the tablet in place.
 My screen is not blocked by the elastic straps (or maybe only by 1/32 of an inch or so) so it’s not a problem.

-The next step – lay the open outer part face down, put the open inner part on it (wrong sides together), line up all the edges and glue them together.
-Finish by some nice stitching to hold everything together.
+The next step – lay the open outer part face down, put the open inner part on it (wrong sides together), line up all the edges, and glue them together.
+Finish with some nice stitching to hold everything together.